Q: What is a college?

 Q: Can I opt out of JCR fees?
 What does this mean?

-A: Students can opt out of JCR membership by notifying JCR president, the College Vice-Principal and Bursar before the end of the second full week of October each year (the opt-out applies only to the current academic year and needs to be renewed in subsequent years).
+A: Students can opt out of JCR membership by notifying JCR president, and the College’s Director of Finance & Operations before the end of the second full week of October each year (the opt-out applies only to the current academic year and needs to be renewed in subsequent years).

 This means that you are unable to 1) stand for office (i.e. run for positions on executive committees), vote in elections, or attend meetings of the common room, (2) use the college bar (except as a guest – up to a maximum of four times a year), (3) join clubs or societies organised and run by the JCR, (4) attend any event that is funded by membership except at the discretion of the common room and on payment of an appropriate fee or (5) use any Common Room facilities that are funded by membership.